shuyangConnor/Discord-Clone/README.md

 ## Visual Overview

-### You can share screen of face time with others in the video channels, or voice chat in the voice channels.
+### You can share screen or face time with others in the video channels, or voice chatting in the voice channels.

 ![Real-time Messaging](screenshots/shareScreen.png)